ivalaginja/minimal-mistakes/_pages/european_moving_to_us.md

 ## 2.1.
 Bank account

 If you don't have a bank account, you cannot get paid.
-If you're not already getting to the US I advance if your first day at work, make sure there is at least one working day between your arrival and your first day.
+If you're not already getting to the US in advance of your first day at work, make sure there is at least one working day between your arrival and your first day.
 This allows you to walk into the nearest bank and open a bank account to be ready to receive a salary.
 You can always switch banks later if you find a more attractive or practical offer.
 You cannot do much wrong by identifying the closest Bank of America (BofA) office and just showing up there.

 You can check online what you need to open a bank account, usually it will be at least:

 - Passport
-- Your visa (usually inside your passport, but just bring any documentation you have ti be safe)
+- Your visa (usually inside your passport, but just bring any documentation you have to be safe)
 - A phone number (ask someone whether you can use theirs, it will make your life easier)
 - An address (Again, ask someone you know whether you can use theirs if you won't have housing yet.
 You can just update it once you have your own place.)
 - They will usually let you open the account without having a social security number yet, but you will have to send it to them once you obtain an SSN.

 ## 2.2.
 Housing

-It is usually a good idea to talk to somebody local or who knows the area who can advice you about safe and not too poorly connected neighborhoods.
+It is usually a good idea to talk to somebody local or who knows the area who can advise you about safe and not too poorly connected neighborhoods.
 I wouldn't go searching blindly as to an outsider, it is not obvious at all what are good and bad choices.

 Overall, there are a couple of points to keep in mind while house hunting:

 - Read potential housing contract very carefully and maybe ask a colleague or friend to look it over with you.
 The US is much, much less regulated and some landlords create really adventurous rules that you might not be ok with.
 - Make sure to ask in advance how rent would be paid.
-Wire transfers from one person to the next are not really usual on the US, so it often comes down to paper checks or PayPal transfers.
+Wire transfers from one person to the next are not really usual in the US, so it often comes down to paper checks or PayPal transfers.

 ## 2.3.
 Social security number (SSN)

-You employer will provide you with the necessary paper work and tell you where to go to apply for an SSN.
+Your employer will provide you with the necessary paper work and tell you where to go to apply for an SSN.
 You show up there and request it, and then you get your SSN card sent by mail.
 It is ok if this doesn't happen immediately.

 # 3. General items